jolexa/blog.jolexa.net/content/post/re-locating-a-linode-installation.md

   5. Meanwhile, update your DNS for your new IP.
   6. Since you can queue up a boot job, I just let it go and checked in on it a couple hours later.
 Magic, it was online. <img src="http://blog.jolexa.net/wp-includes/images/smilies/simple-smile.png" alt=":)" class="wp-smiley" style="height: 1em; max-height: 1em;" />

 So, to finish the story off.
 Linode++, Comcast&#8211;.
-I wish I didn't need to do something like this, I wish my ISP was&#8230;I don't know&#8230;smart?
+I wish I didn't need to do something like this, I wish my ISP was...I don't know...smart?

  [1]: http://blog.jolexa.net/2009/05/13/in-depth-linode-vps-review/
  [2]: http://linode.com